Speaking part: variant 97 - Langart

 A fun adventure!

-You are going to take a hot air balloon ride (offered by the passenger balloon ride company) and now you’d like to get more information.
+You are considering taking a hot air balloon ride and now you’d like to get more information.
 In 1.5 minutes you are to ask four direct questions to find out about the following:

 1. height of the balloon flight